MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/dbmovement-operations.md

 * Batch Job History in the BatchJobHistory, BatchHistory, and BatchConstraintHistory Tables
 * SMTP Password in the SysEmailSMTPPassword table
 * SMTP Relay Server in the SysEmailParameters table
-* Print Management Settings in the PrintMgmtSettings, and PrintMgmtDocInstance tables
+* Print Management Settings in the PrintMgmtSettings and PrintMgmtDocInstance tables
 * Environment-specific records in the SysServerConfig, SysServerSessions, SysCorpNetPrinters, SysClientSessions, BatchServerConfig, BatchServerGroup tables
 * Document attachments in the DocuValue table
-* All users except for the Admin are disabled
+* All users except for the administrator are disabled
-* All Batch Jobs are set to Withhold status
+* All batch jobs are set to Withhold status